 Subrecipients may allocate indirect costs to the CDBG-DR/MIT Program if permitted in its subrecipient agreement with PRDOH.
-Subrecipients may use the ten percent (10%) De Minimis Rate, Cost Allocation Plan (For states, local governments, and Indian tribes as per 2 C.F.R. § 200.416), or NICRA.
+Subrecipients may use the fifteen percent (15%) De Minimis Rate, Cost allocation plans and indirect cost proposals (for states, local governments, and Indian tribes as per 2 C.F.R. § 200.416), or NICRA.